redpen-cc/redpen-doc/source/validator.rst

   ``"list"``           None          List of invalid expression split by comma.
   ==================== ============= ===========================================

 The dictionary is a set of words.
-The following is the example of the dictionary.
+The following is an example of a dictionary.

 .. code-block:: text